tpage99/wcpartners/src/pages/resources/COVID-19.md

 ### StationMD

 Medicaid Waiver Recipients through the Missouri Department of Mental Health – Division of Developmental Disabilities are eligible and preregistered to begin using StationMD for any medical concerns.
 You can reach StationMD when you have a medical concern by calling 1-877-STATMDS (782-8637).
 A StationMD physician will then do an assessment via the telephone or through the StationMD App if a smart phone or tablet is available.
 If you do have a smart phone or tablet, we recommend you download the StationMD App now so it’s available when needed.
 Learn more about this resource for DMH DD Medicaid Waiver participants here: https://www.stationmd.com/modmh/

 ---

+## Parent Trainings

+### ABA Parent Training Plan - Providing Applied Behavior Analysis for Your Child At Home

+Relias has developed a new free ABA Parent Training Plan - Providing Applied Behavior Analysis for Your Child At Home.
+This plan has been designed to help parents feel more confident in their ability to support their children, and provide schools and ABA providers with a resource to share with the families they serve.

+The training plan includes:

+- Introduction to Applied Behavior Analysis
+- Imitation and Joint Attention
+- Increasing Behavior
+- Naturalistic Teaching Strategies

+Use this link to receive these trainings for free: https://reliasacademy.com/rls/store/browse/productDetailSingleSku.jsp?productId=p329898

+---